Crypto enforcement seen slowing as Trump shifts priorities

 © Reuters.
 FILE PHOTO: Former FTX Chief Executive Sam Bankman-Fried, who faces fraud charges over the collapse of the bankrupt cryptocurrency exchange, leaves following a hearing at Manhattan federal court in New York City, U.S. January 3, 2023.
 REUTERS/Andrew Kelly

-Hartman said the office would not ignore crypto cases, but has fewer prosecutors working on them than when digital asset prices collapsed in 2022, a period known as "crypto winter."
+Hartman told the conference hosted by the Practising Law Institute that the office would not ignore crypto cases, but has fewer prosecutors working on them than when digital asset prices collapsed in 2022, a period known as "crypto winter."

-"We brought a lot of big cases in the wake of the crypto winter - there were a lot of important fraud cases to bring there - but we know our regulatory partners are very active in this space," Hartman said, referring to agencies such as the SEC and the Commodity Futures Trading Commission.
+"We brought a lot of big cases in the wake of the crypto winter - there were a lot of important fraud cases to bring there," Hartman said.
+"But we know our regulatory partners are very active in this space, and we don't have a lot of people."

 Clayton led the SEC during Trump's first term as president from 2017 to 2021.
 He would replace Damian Williams, an appointee of President Joe Biden, as U.S. attorney.